13 Best Backpacking Trips in Washington (From a Local)

 Parking Pass: NW Forest Pass

-This oneâs a grindâbut Foggy Lake and the view of Del Campo and Gothic Peak make it all worth it.
+This one’s a grind—but Foggy Lake and the view of Del Campo and Gothic Peak make you forget about all your hard work.
 The trail kicks off at Barlow Pass and climbs fast through thick forest before spilling out into classic North Cascades drama: jagged peaks, open ridges, and rocky everything.
 There are so many rocks on this trail.
 Did I add rocks?

-Itâs tough going in spots, but when that blue lake finally comes into view beneath Del Campo Peak, you forget all about your legs.
+It’s tough going in spots, but then come the views.
+Some of the most expansive on the Mountain Loop.
 Foggy Lake is cold and wild and unbelievably beautiful, especially in the morning when the peaks reflect off the surface like glass.
-For the best camp spot, head to the far end of the lakeâless traffic, more views, and the kind of stillness you hike this hard to find.
+For the best camp spot, head to the far end of the lake—less traffic, more views, and the kind of stillness you hike this hard to find.

 Bonus: Catch sunset from Gothic Peak if you have the energy!